Does Peer-Reviewed Research Help Predict Stock Returns?: Data-Mined Predictability

+Alternatively, one can motivate this procedure as a data mining benchmark that could have been constructed \emph{before} the bulk of the modern literature.
+The idea that accounting ratios may be informative about firm value goes back to the 1930s: 17 of the 26 chapters on stock selection in \citet{graham1934securityanalysis} focus on accounting statements. \citet{smith1935changes} examine 21 accounting ratios for their ability to predict financial distress (see also \citealt{ramser1931}; \citealt{fitzpatrick1932}; and \citealt{merwin1942}).
+These works were available decades before \citet{fama1973risk}.
+By the 50th anniversary of \citet{graham1934securityanalysis}, the book had become quite influential, and was celebrated in Warren \citepos{buffett1984superinvestors} popular speech and article.
+Thus, one well could have decided to search accounting ratios in 1984, when only 9 of the 212 predictors in the CZ dataset had been published.
+Indeed, \citet{ou1989financial} propose selecting stocks based on ``a large number of financial statement attributes,'' using a process in which ``[n]o conscious attempt is made to assess predictive ability on the basis of what we think should work.''

-This procedure is inspired by Yan and Zheng \citeyearpar{yan2017fundamental}, who create 18,000 accounting ratios using transformations inspired, in part, by the asset pricing literature.
-Choosing transformations based on the literature could potentially lead to look-ahead bias, which our procedure avoids.
-However, previous versions of this paper used Yan and Zheng's data and found similar results.
+Our selection of accounting ratios contrasts with Yan and Zheng \citeyearpar{yan2017fundamental}, who use functional forms inspired, in part, by the asset pricing literature.
+Our procedure avoids the concern that such inspiration induces look-ahead bias.
+Nevertheless, previous versions of this paper used Yan and Zheng's data and found similar results.